aerogear/offix/README.md

 - Flexible, out of the box Conflict Resolution implementations
 - Subscriptions and Binary Upload that works offline.
 - Multi platform support.
-    - Works with Web, Cordova, Capacitor and React Native.
+    - Works with Web, Capacitor and React Native.
 - Framework agnostic (works with React, Angular and Vue)
-- Works with Apollo GraphQL Server and Prisma (Yoga)

 ## Documentation